RolandMarchand/lazarus-manor/static/posts/plot-outline/template.md

 3) How can the protagonist demonstrate what kind of person they are without interrupting the story to dump their backstory?

-4) How to make the protagonist sympathetic and likeable?
+4) How to make the protagonist sympathetic and likable?

 ## Conflict Scene